Mako Oliveras

-Max "Mako" Oliveras Gutiérrez (born September 10, 1946) is a former Minor League Baseball player who later managed in the minors for several teams.
+Max "Mako" Oliveras Gutiérrez (born September 10, 1946) is a Puerto Rican former Minor League Baseball player who later managed in the minors for several teams.
 He joined the Alpha chapter of Phi Sigma Alpha fraternity in 1964.

 Oliveras played seven seasons in the minor leagues.
 He was also a coach in the major leagues for the California Angels and the Chicago Cubs.